kitakitaaura/lifeheatmap/README.md

 # Life Heatmap by KitaKita

-A passive,s visual history of your terminal life — like GitHub's contribution graph, but for your own command line.
+A passive visual history of your terminal life — like GitHub's contribution graph, but for your own command line.

 Everything is in a single JSON